-These steps will help stay organized especially during moments you feel stressed and pressured along the way.
-Transferring to another college may be just as big a decision as your first venture into higher education.
+These steps will help you stay organized, especially during moments you feel stressed and pressured along the way.
+Transferring to another college may be just as big a decision as to your first venture into higher education.
 By preparing thoroughly, the process will be as hassle-free as possible.

 As always, when you are looking into colleges to transfer to, be sure that you update your renters insurance information and look into GradGuard’s Tuition Insurance!
 GradGuard makes it simple and easy to update addresses, phone numbers, billing information, and more!
-Be sure to let GradGuard know when you move locations so we can help you out as best we can.
+Be sure to let GradGuard know when you move locations to help you out as best we can.